bgenev/impulse-xdr/README.md

 Impulse is the easiest way to start monitoring your Linux endpoints - VPS servers, cloud networks (VPC), VMs, droplets, laptops, etc.

-Setup deep visibility and protection for your infrastucture in two steps:
+Set up deep visibility and protection for your infrastucture in two steps:

 1. Install the self-hosted security events manager on one of your existing instances.
 It runs on all major Linux distributions and requires almost no configuration.